Tech group sides with Apple in Qualcomm's iPhone ban dispute

 Simultaneously, Qualcomm filed a complaint with the U.S. ITC seeking to ban iPhones that use chips "other than those supplied by Qualcomm affiliates."
 Apple began using Intel chips in the iPhone 7.

 Qualcomm did not immediately return a request for comment.
+(Reporting by Stephen Nellis; Editing by Cynthia Osterman)